ShakedLub/FreeViewing/README.md

 FreeViewing\Exp2\Raw Data\EyeTracker\Extracted files\Pilot3\DomRight - parsed data to fixations and saccades for participants with right dominant eye
 FreeViewing\Exp2\Raw Data\EyeTracker\Extracted files\Pilot3\DomLeft - parsed data to fixations and saccades for participants with left dominant eye

-Order of running all the analysis (creating all results structs and fixation maps from the beginning):
+############################ Order of running all the analysis (creating all results structs and fixation maps from the  	  		     beginning):
-1)Run Run.m in EyeTrackingAnalysis in Exp2 folder, with the wanted condition, to create fixation maps for each image from data of experiment without mondrians, that are used to define high-level and High & low regions in the region analysis.
+1)Run Run.m in EyeTrackingAnalysis in Exp2 folder, one time for each condition (1 main analysis, 2 preregistration check), to create fixation maps for each image from data of experiment without mondrians, that are used to define high-level and High & low regions in the region analysis.
-2) Create region maps in ImageAnalysis in Exp3 folder (the order of creating the regions is important): create low level regions type 1: Run_CreateLowLevelMaps1.m create high level regions: Run_CreateHighLevelMaps.m one time for each condition create low level regions type 2: Run_CreateLowLevelMaps2.m 3)Run Run_analysis_images.m in EyeTrackingAnalysis in Exp3 folder, with the wanted condition to run the region and object analysis.
+2) Create region maps in ImageAnalysis in Exp3 folder (the order of creating the regions is important): create low level regions type 1: Run_CreateLowLevelMaps1.m create high level regions: Run_CreateHighLevelMaps.m one time for each condition (1 main analysis, 2 preregistration check) create low level regions type 2: Run_CreateLowLevelMaps2.m 3)Run Run_analysis_images.m in EyeTrackingAnalysis in Exp3 folder, with the wanted condition  (1 main analysis, 2 preregistration check, 3 RttM check, 4 permutation check), to run the region and object analysis.
-4)Run Run.m in CNNAnalysis in Exp3 folder, with the wanted condition to run the CNN analysis.
+4)Run Run.m in CNNAnalysis in Exp3 folder, with the wanted condition (1 main analysis, 3 RttM check), to run the CNN analysis.